AdobeDocs/commerce-admin.en/help/content-design/adobe-stock-license-image.md

 **Prerequisities**

-The Adobe Stock licensing feature is available only if the [Adobe Stock Integration][adobe-stock-integration] module and configuration.
+The Adobe Stock licensing feature is available only if the the [Adobe Stock Integration][adobe-stock-integration] is installed and configured.
 Licensing [Adobe Stock][adobe-stock] images requires a paid Adobe Stock plan and an [Adobe account][adobe-signin].

  >[!ENDSHADEBOX]